Luis Arraez will be looking to extend his 22-game on-base streak as the Miami Marlins (52-39) host the Philadelphia Phil...

 They finished second in the regular season which gave them a shot in the NLCS in which they won over Chicago Cubs in a clean sweep as they progressed to the NLDS where they fell to the Atlanta Braves in straight matches going down 3-0.

-If you are a fan of the Miami Marlins then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Miami Marlins have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Miami Marlins, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Miami Marlins have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the Miami Marlins?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!